abueldahab/feed-radio/README.md

 ## Additional notes
 * Config details are read from a file called config.json, not config.example.json as is in this repo.
 The example file is included to demonstrate the structure of a working config file, while keeping config data private.
 * An update to the media data is automatically attempted (as a background process, see index.php) on every page load; if more than 1 minute has passed since the last update, the update is allowed to run.
+* All of the included JS files are optimized into one minified file with Require.js: `node libs/require/r.js -o app.build.js`